-This review takes you through all the need to knows about the account.
-Read on to find out more about Acorn, and whether it might be the right option for you.
+This review takes you through all you need to know about the account.
+Read on to find out more about Acorn and whether it might be the right option for you.

 What is the Acorn Account?